Skip to Main Content

 Professor Adams uses an OER textbook with a low-cost homework system ($25) for their College Algebra course.

-This course should not be marked ZTC since some of the course materials have a cost.
+This course should be marked LTC since some of the course materials have a cost.

 Lab Course

 CHEM 103L should be marked ZTC; all items bought for this course are considered supplies, not course materials.
-CHEM 103 (lecture) should not be marked ZTC.
+CHEM 103 (lecture) should not be marked ZTC or LTC.
 Course markings are specific to each section.

 Course Fees

 This course should be marked ZTC.
-If any of the fee went toward the purchase of course materials for a specific student (such as a textbook that they keep or a homework system), then this would not be marked ZTC.
+If any of the fee went toward the purchase of course materials for a specific student (such as a textbook or homework system), then this would not be marked ZTC.
+Depending on the cost of those materials, it might be marked LTC.

 Library Materials and Websites